 In accordance with IAS 24 Related Party Disclosures, parties are considered to be related if one party has ability to control the other party or exercise significant influence over the other party in making financial or operational decisions.

-On June 03, 2019 the transfer of 100% shares of the Company from Capital Investments CJSC to the ultimate controlling party Tigran Karapetyan has been registered.
+The ultimate controlling party is Tigran Karapetyan (100% shareholder).